Invoice Fraud: How to Identify Fake Invoices (9 Simple Steps)

 On average, organizations are receiving an incidence of invoice fraud every month.

-And around 44.8% of all fraudulent payments are due to invoice and mandate scams
+Around 44.8% of all fraudulent payments are due to invoice and mandate scams.

 Invoice scams usually come in the form of service provider impersonations.

-Attackers often pretend to be service providers because a lot of people use them; the bigger the net, the more (ph)fish you're going to catch.
+Attackers often pretend to be a service providers because a lot of people use them.

 Invoice phishing cannot be avoided by merely not making payments to dubious bank account numbers when told to.